SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![StudentHP](./testImage/StudentScreen/StudentHP.JPG)

-- If I click on Bookable Lectures I can see the list of the bookable lectures.
+- If I click on `Bookable Lectures` I can see the list of the bookable lectures.

 ![BookableLectures](./testImage/StudentScreen/BookableLecture.JPG)

-- For book a lecture I need to press the button Book of the lecture that I'm interest.
-After the click, a modal is shown with a Confirm.
+- For booking a lecture I need to press the button `Book` of the lecture that I'm interested in.
+After the click, a modal is shown asking for confirmation.

 ![ModalConfirmBook](./testImage/StudentScreen/ModalConfirmBook.JPG)

-- If I click Yes, another modal is shown with the confirm message and a mail is sent.
+- If I click `Yes`, another modal is shown with the confirmation message and a mail is sent.

 ![ModalSuccessBook](./testImage/StudentScreen/ModalSuccessBooking.JPG)

 ![Email](./testImage/StudentScreen/EmailBookingConfirm.JPG)

-- Now the list of available lectures is update with the booked lectures.
+- Now the list of available lectures is updated with the booked lectures.

 ![NewBookableLectures](./testImage/StudentScreen/BookableLectureAfterBooking.JPG)

 ## Story 5
 ###### As a student I want to cancel my booking so that I am free.
-### Test 6 (A student delete a booked lecture)
+### Test 6 (A student deletes a booked lecture)
-- Like a student I need to put my credentials in the login form and then press the button Login.
+- Like a student I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/StudentScreen/StudentLogin.JPG)